Now I lay me Down to Sleep

 Please go to sleep, please

 Despite their best efforts, many parents have difficulties putting their children to bed and getting them to sleep.
 Is it the child being difficult or is it less-than-optimal sleep management practices by the parents?
-Studies now show that the quality of a child’s sleep is affected by parent sleep practices and also by the environment in the household.
+Studies now show that the quality of a child’s sleep is affected by parent sleep practices and baby care tips also by the environment in the household.

 Children’s sleep problems